andferrari/academic-kickstart/content/courses/ip_estel/_index.md

 ---
 # Course title, summary, and position.
 linktitle: IP ESTEL
-summary: Learn how to use Academic's docs layout for publishing online courses, software documentation, and tutorials.
+summary: Learn how to numerically solve an inverse problem to reconstruct an image.
 weight: 2

 # Page metadata.
-title: CVX Mauca
+title: Inverse problems and imaging
 date: "2018-09-09T00:00:00Z"
 lastmod: "2018-09-09T00:00:00Z"
 draft: false  # Is this a draft? true/false